zitadel/zitadel/CONTRIBUTING.md

 ## How to contribute

-We strongly recommend to talk to us before you start contributing to streamline our and your work.
+We strongly recommend to [talk to us](https://zitadel.com/contact) before you start contributing to streamline our and your work.

 We accept contributions through pull requests.
 You need a github account for that.
 If you are unfamiliar with git have a look at Github's documentation on [creating forks](https://help.github.com/articles/fork-a-repo) and [creating pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Please draft the pull request as soon as possible.
 Go through the following checklist before you submit the final pull request:

-1. Create a feature branch from the `main`-branch
+### Submit a Pull Request (PR)

+> :warning: Currently main development is done on branch `v2-alpha`.
+Make sure you're merging into the correct branch.

+1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the zitadel/zitadel repository on Github
+2. On your fork, commit your changes to a new branch

+`git checkout -b my-fix-branch main`

+3. Make your changes following the [guidelines](#contribute) in this guide.
+Make sure that all tests pass.

-1. Make your changes on the new branch
+4. Commit the changes on the new branch

+`git commit --all`

-1. [Merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) the latest commit of the `main`-branch
+5. [Merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) the latest commit of the `main`-branch

+6. Push the changes to your branch on Github

+`git push origin my-fix-branch`

-1. Use [Semantic Release commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type) to simplify creation of release notes.
-In the title of the pull request correct tagging is required and will be requested by the reviewers.
+7. Use [Semantic Release commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type) to simplify creation of release notes.
+In the title of the pull request [correct tagging](#commit-messages) is required and will be requested by the reviewers.

-1. Request a [review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) from one of the authors.
-The reviewers will provide you feedback and approve your changes as soon as they are satisfied.
+8. On Github, [send a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to `zitadel:main`.
+Request review from one of the maintainers.

+9. The reviewers will provide you feedback and approve your changes as soon as they are satisfied.

+### Commit Messages

+Make sure you use [semantic release messages format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).

+`<type>(<scope>): <short summary>`

+#### Type

+Must be one of the following:

+- **feat**: New Feature
+- **fix**: Bug Fix
+- **docs**: Documentation

+#### Scope

+This is optional to indicate which component is affected.
+In doubt, leave blank (`<type>: <short summary>`)

+#### Short Summary

+Provide a brief description of the change.

 ## Contribute